fluxsauce/site_audit/README.txt

 = Installation =

-Copy the entire Site Audit project to either your unified or personal Drush folder in the commands subdirectory, then clear Drush's cache:
+Copy the entire Site Audit project to either your unified or personal Drush folder in the commands subdirectory, like

+~/.drush/commands

+then clear Drush's cache:

 drush cc drush

+See https://github.com/drush-ops/drush#commands to learn more about installing commands into Drush.

 = Usage =